Monday, July 30, 2012

 1/2 minced garlic

 Prepare your jars.
 I boil the lids and rims in a big pot of water for 5 minutes, then pour the water into to jars I'm going to use.
 Then, add more water to that same big pot and get it boiling.
 Make the brine in a medium sized pot: bring the vinegar and sugar to a gentle boil, add the mustard seed, celery seed, red pepper flakes, and minced garlic and boil gently for another couple of minutes while you layer the cucumbers and onions in your jars.
 Pack them in, but leave enough space for the brine between the layers.
 Pour the hot brine into the jars, leaving about 1/2 inch head space in each jar.
 Clean threads, apply lids and rims, process for 5 minutes in that big pot of boiling water.
 (I like them crisp, but not raw and processing them helps them seal, too) Set jars upside down on counter for 5 minutes, then right side up, until you hear the lids ping (pop?).
 Cool.
-Store in pantry or fridge - I happen to like my pickles chilled.
+Store in pantry or fridge.

 The only downside I see to making pickles is the smell.